Reshma0795/CONTENT-ANALYTICS-IDENTIFYING-TOP-SELLING-ONLINE-CONTENT-THROUGH-DATA-ANALYSIS/README.md

    - Data Modelling

 ## 3. Data Visualization & Storytelling
 After cleaning the dataset and doing analysis, the next step was to communicate the relevant insights in a concise and engaging way for client and team members to understand.
-This involved bringing the data to life using visualizations.
-I chose data visualizations that best supported the story I wanted to tell.
+This involved bringing the data to life using visualizations to support the story I wanted to tell.

 ## 4. Presentation to Client
-In this step after presenting to team members, this step involved presenting the findings to client.
+After presenting insights to team members, this step involved presenting the findings to client.